kubermatic/dashboard/.github/ISSUE_TEMPLATE/pre-release.md

 ### Cluster Templates
 - [ ] Check creation of cluster templates with SSH key in the project scope and verify it was saved
 - [ ] Check creation of cluster templates in the user scope and verify it was saved
-- [ ] Check creation of cluster templates in the global scope and verify it was saved (as administrator)
+- [ ] Check creation of cluster templates in the global scope and verify it was saved
 - [ ] Check cluster creation from the templates created before and verify if it is the same as expected
 - [ ] Check cluster creation from the cluster template list and from the clusters list
 - [ ] Check cluster template deletion
 - [ ] Check cluster template management for at least 3 most common providers
 - [ ] Check pagination, search and filtering

+### Backups
+- [ ] Check create and delete of automatic cluster backup/snapshot
+- [ ] Check restore from snapshot
+- [ ] Check if information about pending cluster restoration is available
+- [ ] Check automated snapshot creation by automatic cluster backups

 ### Providers
 - [ ] Alibaba